cosmos/sdk-tutorials/course-ida/landingpages/week0-lp.md

 description: BLOCKCHAIN TECHNOLOGY IN GENERAL
 ---

-## Blockchain 101
+## Introduction to Blockchain Technology

 Do you want to refresh your blockchain knowledge?
 This module deals with the in and outs of blockchain technology.

-This module is meant as an introduction to blockchain technology in general.
-If you feel your blockchain knowledge doesn’t need an introduction, you can dive directly into the content for Week 1.
+This module is meant as an introduction to blockchain technology in general. **If you feel your blockchain knowledge does not need an introduction, you can dive directly into the content for [Week 1](/course-ida/landingpages/week1-lp.md).**

 <HighlightBox type="learning">